 All transactions of students who are eligible for undergraduate graduation at Yalova University are carried out through the University Information Management System (UBYS).
 The Student Affairs Unit examines the academic achievement data in the system and checks the graduation requirements such as the student's course load, compulsory courses, ECTS completion status and GPA one by one.
 Students who meet all the requirements for graduation are submitted to the Graduation Commission by the Registrar's Office.
 Commission members check the accuracy of the graduation information for each student and sign the graduation lists.
 These signed lists are placed on the agenda of the Faculty Executive Board and approved by the board.
-Graduation decisions approved by the Faculty Executive Board are sent to the University Registrar's Office by the Student Affairs Unit together with approved transcripts and relevant documents.
+Graduation decisions approved by the Faculty Executive Board, approved transcripts and related documents are sent to the University Registrar's Office by the Student Affairs Unit.
 Students who meet all the requirements for graduation are issued a Bachelor's Degree Diploma by Yalova University Student Affairs Department.

-On the front side of the diploma; the university logo, program name, student's name-surname, program type (undergraduate), the name, title and signature of the relevant unit (dean / director) and rector, as well as the date of issue and QR code.
+On the front side of the diploma; the university logo, program name, student's name-surname, program type (undergraduate), the name, title and signature of the relevant unit (dean / director) and the rector, the date of issue and the QR code.
 On the reverse side, the student's Turkish ID number (or foreign ID number for foreign nationals), name-surname, date and place of birth, student number, graduation date, graduation period, diploma number, overall academic grade point average, title information (if any), diploma confirmation address and the signature of the head of the student affairs department.
-Students with a graduation average between 3.00-3.49 are labeled as "Honor Student".
-Student".
+Students with a graduation average between 3.00-3.49 are labeled as "Honor Student", and those with a graduation average between 3.50-4.00 are labeled as "High Honor Student".
 Students' identity information is updated according to MERNIS data.